 – sliced almonds

-More cozy vegan cake recipes
+More coffee crumble cake recipes

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!